Blendtec/fedtest/README.md

 The existing code is deliberately bare bones and the page is deliberately lacking design.
 This is an opportunity for you to shine., whether by implementing best practices, task runners or CSS pre/post processors or cleaning up the code, or by adding a touch of your design.
 Keep the design clean and simple.
 Refer to some of the designs on [www.blendtec.com](http://www.blendtec.com) for examples and color schemes.

 Again, make specific and detailed commit messages for each improvement.
-Make sure to include why it is an improvement in your eyes.
+Make sure to include why it is an improvement.

 We are not judging design but rather would like to see initiative.